-Fertilization: Hundreds of sperm make their way into the fallopian tube and surround and penetrates the cells surrounding the egg.
-If one sperm does make its way and burrows into the egg, it fertilizesit resulting in a fertilised egg, a potential pregnancy.
+Fertilization: Hundreds of sperms make their way into the fallopian tube surround and penetrate the cells surrounding the egg.
+If one sperm makes its way and burrows into the egg, it fertilizes it resulting in a fertilized egg, a potential pregnancy.

 1. Unexplained Infertility:

 Planning for a baby is an important event in the life of a couple and involves many emotions.
 Any obstruction to the above process can prohibit pregnancy evoking feelings of frustration.
 The fact is that approximately 10% of the couples are unable to conceive naturally after one year of unprotected intercourse.

 Unfortunately, the cause of this is no straightforward matter.
 Cases of infertility show approximately 30% male factors, 30% female causes and 30% combined factors.
 Through examination and investigation we can usually get some answers to the specific cause or causes of infertility.However, in some cases, tests and examinations render no answer.
 Such cases are referred to as “unexplained infertility”.
 This group makes up approximately 10% of the cases.